Speech Therapist Education

 Some require the CCC-SLP to practice in schools, the remaining mandate that speech therapists hold a teaching certificate, which typically requires a master’s degree from an approved college.
 Some states will issue a provisional teaching license to candidates with a bachelor’s degree, under the condition that they obtain a master’s within three to five years.

-According to the U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics, the average national annual salary for speech-language pathologists is $82,000.
+According to the U.S. Bureau of Labor Statistics 2021 Occupational Employment Statistics, the median national annual salary for speech-language pathologists is $80,480.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.